BackofenLab/Cherri/README.md

     |       ├── evaluation_results_test_eval.csv

-### Mode train: built new Cherri model
+### Mode train: built new CheRRI model
-To train mode of Cherri enables you to train your own model.
+Within CheRRI's train mode you to train your own model.
-Using Chira RRI output data 'ChiRA interaction summary' table for "build model" mode will generate a prediction classifier.
+Using ChiRA RRI output data 'ChiRA interaction summary' table for "build model" mode will generate a prediction classifier.
-If you you want to prepare the 'ChiRA interaction summary' table please follow the [tutorial](https://training.galaxyproject.org/training-material//topics/transcriptomics/tutorials/rna-interactome/tutorial.html).
+If you want to prepare the 'ChiRA interaction summary' table please follow the [tutorial](https://training.galaxyproject.org/training-material//topics/transcriptomics/tutorials/rna-interactome/tutorial.html).

 #### Retive RNA-RNA interactome files
-Please select the Chira RRI output files as input for Cherri train.
-You should specify the path to the folders containing all replicats.
-If you want to filer for interactions, where Chira also already found a hybrid within its analysis you should enable the hybridization with the Chira workflow and set for Cherri the filter_hybrid parameter as 'on'.
+Please select the ChiRA RRI output files as input for CheRRI train mode as replicates.
+You should specify the path to the folders containing all replicates.
+If you want to filter for interactions, where ChiRA already found a hybrid within its analysis you should enable the hybridization with the ChiRA workflow and set within CheRRI's input parameters the filter_hybrid parameter to 'on'.
 Some of the possible interaction maid be missed this way, but it will also filter out potential false positive interactions.

-#### Example call Cherri train model mode
+#### Example call CheRRI train model mode
 ```
 cherri train -i1 ./Cherri/test_data/training/Paris/ -r miRNA_human_1.tabular miRNA_human_2.tabular miRNA_human_3.tabular -g human -l human -o ./ -n paris_human_test -c 50 -st on -t 600 -me 8000 -j 7
 ```